-Rowena joined Gill Jennings & Every 2001.
-She qualified as a UK and European Trade Mark attorney in 2005. and was made a partner at the firm in 2010.
+Rowena joined Gill Jennings & Every in 2001.
+She qualified as a UK and European Trade Mark attorney in 2005 and was made a partner at the firm in 2010.

 Rowena works with clients of all sizes, from multi-nationals through to SMEs and start-ups, helping them build and maintain strong brand portfolios that support and are tailored to their individual commercial objectives.